Wedding budget breakdown: glass jar with a "Wedding" tag

 Wedding Budget Breakdown Example

 Every wedding is as unique as the couple, but there are some commonalities to consider.
-Below is a sample breakdown with the most common expenses for weddings, including stationery and decor, as well as things like entertainment and transportation.
+Below is a sample breakdown of percentages for the most common wedding expenses, including stationery and decor, as well as things like entertainment and transportation:

 • Venue: 20–30% of your wedding budget